 323

-Cure-ious Quote: Scientistic Medicine http://theoryofcure.com/cure-ious-quote-scientistic-medicine/ Wed, 25 Oct 2023 18:26:36 +0000 http://theoryofcure.com/?p=290 Continue reading "Cure-ious Quote: Scientistic Medicine"]]>
+Cure-ious Quote: Scientistic Medicine https://theoryofcure.com/cure-ious-quote-scientistic-medicine/?utm_source=rss&utm_medium=rss&utm_campaign=cure-ious-quote-scientistic-medicine Wed, 25 Oct 2023 18:26:36 +0000 http://theoryofcure.com/?p=290 Continue reading "Cure-ious Quote: Scientistic Medicine"]]>

 “It has been observed that scientific medicine is being replaced by scientistic medicine, with an accompanying collapse in the imperative to care as well as to cure, so that the human dimension of medicine is becoming lost and with it the fundamental purpose of medicine.”